aws/aws-sdk-js-codemod/README.md

      v2-to-v3  Converts AWS SDK for JavaScript APIs in a Javascript/TypeScript codebase from version 2 (v2) to version 3 (v3).

+Please review the code change thoroughly for required functionality before deploying it to production.
+If the transformation is not complete or is incorrect, please report the issue on GitHub.

 ## Prerequisites

 To use aws-sdk-js-codemod, please install [Node.js][install-nodejs].